silicos-it/spectrophore/README.md

 The technology and its applications have been described in [*Journal of Cheminformatics* (2018) **10**, 9](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0268-9).
 The paper is also included in this distribution.

+The `spectrophore` code can be used in two ways:
+- As a standalone program to convert the molecules in a sd-file into their corresponding `spectrophores`;
+- As a `python` module to import in your own `python` code.

+In the following sections, both usages will be documented.

 ## Installation

 #### 1. Installation of RDKit and Numba